sophmi/scytale/README.md

 # Scytale

-Kotlin Multiplatform implementations of uncommon or legacy cryptographic functions.
+Kotlin Multiplatform implementations of legacy cryptographic functions.
 All platforms are supported (although not all are tested - see [Platform Support](#platform-support)).

-Security is explicitly a non-goal (see [Security](#security)); implementations prioritise correctness and intelligibility.

-## Security

-Scytale's intended use is for integration with existing applications and formats that utilise legacy cryptographic functions and have few security needs (e.g. for interacting with a proprietary file store that uses Whirlpool as a checksum).
+⚠️ Scytale is **not** a secure, general-purpose cryptographic library: it's designed for intergrating with legacy formats that utilise outdated cryptography (e.g. a file store that uses Whirlpool as a checksum).
+See [Security](#security) for more information.

-Scytale does not contain modern state-of-the-art cryptographic functions and should **not** be used in place of audited libraries maintained by experts.
-Consequently, security is not a primary goal; algorithms and implementations may be vulnerable to side-channel attacks, significantly less secure than modern alternatives, or cryptographically broken outright.

-Ensure your use case does not require greater security guarantees than this library provides.

 ## Users